claudiahalip/claudiahalip.github.io/_posts/2020-10-05-like_button_with_and_without_react-icons.markdown

 ```

-Putting everything together your LikeButton component should look like this:
+Putting everything together the  LikeButton component should look like this:

 ```